 The Executive Committee continues to keep the Association's activities under review, particularly with regard to any major risks that may arise.
-To this end, the Executive met three times during 2012 and maintains regular contact between meetings.
+To this end, the Executive met in February, June and September 2013 and maintains regular contact between meetings.
 Members of the Association's Council, the trustees, are kept informed and consulted on actions that may be required in relation to the management of risk.

 The financial viability of the Association depends on maintaining and further developing membership and on the strength of its publishing activities.
-Scientific publishing in the Association's Hydrogeology Journal continues to be commercially successful and to maintain a high scientific impact factor.
-Nevertheless, our book and journal publishing activities are kept under regular review in the light of the ever-changing overall scientific publishing environment.
-For the journal, these changes concern primarily the growth of open access publishing and the continuing development of digital and web-based distribution, and for the books the facility for print-on-demand.
-These issues are reviewed at meetings between the Association's book and journal editors and the respective publishing houses.
-It is recognised that these changes may present an operational risk to the Association and the income generated to service its charitable objectives, and could in due course require adaptations to IAH's overall business model.
+Scientific publishing in the Association's Hydrogeology Journal continues to be commercially successful and to maintain a high and improving scientific impact factor.
+Nevertheless, our book and journal publishing activities are kept under regular review in the light of the everchanging overall scientific publishing environment.
+For the journal, these changes concern primarily the growth of open access publishing and the development of digital and web-based distribution, and for the books the facility for print-on-demand.
+These issues are regularly reviewed at meetings between the Association's book and journal editors and the respective publishing houses.
+It is recognised that these changes may present an operational risk to the Association and the income generated to service its charitable objectives.
+This could in due course require adaptation to IAH's overall business model, for which the Association will need to be prepared.

 The trustees continue to explore the potential for development of our membership in various parts of the world.
 The overall strategy for membership growth includes efforts to retain existing members and to attract new members by improving the benefits of IAH membership, in particular for those who are just entering into a career in hydrogeology.
 The Association's membership fee structure encompasses different rates for different countries based on income level and ability to pay, for different career stages and for members who wish to receive membership benefits on-line only.
-All of these measures help to maintain the Association's financial viability.
+All of these measures help to maintain the Association's membership numbers and financial viability.

-The current challenging global financial and economic situation also presents potential risks to the Association.
+The recent challenging global financial and economic situation also presented potential risks to the Association.
 It was recognised even before the financial crises of 2008 that the Association could be vulnerable to major exchange rate fluctuations due to the operational requirement to maintain accounts in sterling, euros and US dollars.
 The IAH Executive Committee and Secretariat have continued to spread the Association's funds between these three.
-Although the greater part is normally kept in euros, IAH has particularly monitored the situation during 2011 and 2012 as increasing numbers of the eurozone countries have become caught up in continuing financial difficulties.
+Although the greater part is normally kept in euros, IAH monitored the situation as increasing numbers of eurozone countries became caught up in continuing financial difficulties.
 The trustees have traditionally chosen to establish the Association's membership dues in euros, converting to sterling and dollar equivalents for the UK and USA respectively, but this is kept under review.